 Some days though I must say I hold my breath waiting for you to come home and say someone has been unkind – yet that hasn’t happened.
 I know it hasn’t been a full month, but I know you are in a safe and healthy environment conducive to a positive learning experience.

 I am excited for your next year around the sun – you will continue to do amazing things!!

-Thank you for giving me so much inspiration because of you I am an advocate, advisory council, blogger, a published author, and most importantly a warrior mom and an absolute believer of Christ!
+Thank you for giving me so much inspiration because of you I am a strategist, advocate, advisory council member, blogger, a best selling author, and most importantly a warrior mom and an absolute believer of Christ!
 Without Him, there is no you physically on this earth!